cuijiyao01/docker-k8s-training/sample-app/exercise_02_ads_db.md

 ```

 A prompt with root@... should come up.
 You are now connected to the pod, here we can use psql to try to connect to our ads-db:
 `psql -h ads-db-statefulset-0.ads-db-service -p 5432 -U postgres -W postgres`.
+You should be prompted for the password of the database, which was specified in the secret.
 After this you should connect to the postgres db, a prompt `postgres=>` will ask you for the next command.
 If this does, all is correctly set up!
 Type `\q` to quit psql since we only wanted to test that we can connect.
 Also exit the pod with the `exit` command.
 The pod should be removed after this automatically.

 <p align="center"><img src="images/successful_psql_connection.png" width="800"/></p>